7 Best C# Web Scraping Libraries in 2023

 }

-Scrapy Sharp is an open-source C# web crawling library that combines the HTMLAgilityPack
+ScrapySharp is an open-source C# web crawling library that combines the HTMLAgilityPack

-It significantly reduces the setup work often associated with scraping a web page, and its combination with HTMLAgilitypack lets you access the retrieved HTML content easily.
-Scrapy Sharp can simulate a web browser, therefore it can handle cookie tracking, redirects and other high-level operations.
+It significantly reduces the setup work often associated with scraping a web page, and its combination with HTML Agility Pack lets you easily access the retrieved HTML content.

-The downsides of using the Scrapy Sharp C# scraping library is that it requires proxies and anti-bots, and it doesn't support automatic parsing of the crawled content.
+The downsides of using the ScrapySharp C# scraping library are that it requires proxies and anti-bots and doesn't support automatic parsing of the crawled content.

-How to Scrape a Web Page in C# with Scrapy Sharp
+How to Scrape a Web Page in C# with ScrapySharp?

-Create a C# Console Application project and install the latest ScrapySharp
+Create a C# console application project and install the latest ScrapySharp

 package through NuGet Package Manager.
 Open the Program.cs

-file from your Console Application and include the following required libraries.
+file from your console application and include the following required libraries.

 using HtmlAgilityPack;